ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 1 - Outlining setup and arranging storage.md

 ## Outlining Forgejo's setup

-As you did with Ghost, let's figure out first how to set up all Forgejo's main components.
+As you did with Ghost, you must figure out first how to set up all the components that will be part of your Forgejo setup:

 - **Database**\
   PostgreSQL with its data saved in a local SSD storage drive.